Seminole Wars: Second Seminole War

 As Florida officials realized the Seminole would resist relocation, preparations for war began.
 Settlers fled to safety as Seminole attacked plantations and a militia wagon train.
 Two companies totaling 110 men under the command of Major Francis L. Dade were sent from Fort Brooke to reinforce Fort King in mid-December 1835.
-On the morning of December 28, the train of troops was ambushed by a group of Seminole warriors under the command of Alligator near modern-day Bushnell, Florida.
-The entire command and their small cannon was destroyed, with only two badly wounded soldiers surviving to return to Fort Brooke.
+On the morning of 28 December, the train of troops was ambushed by a group of Seminole warriors under the command of Alligator near modern-day Bushnell, Florida.
+The entire command and their small cannon were destroyed, with only two badly wounded soldiers surviving to return to Fort Brooke.
 Over the next few months Generals Clinch, Gaines and Winfield Scott, as well as territorial governor Richard Keith Call, led large numbers of troops in futile pursuits of the Seminoles.
-In the meantime the Seminoles struck throughout the state, attacking isolated farms, settlements, plantations and Army forts, even burning the Cape Florida lighthouse.
+In the meantime, the Seminoles struck throughout the state, attacking isolated farms, settlements, plantations and Army forts, even burning the Cape Florida lighthouse.
 Supply problems and a high rate of illness during the summer caused the Army to abandon several forts.

-On Dec.
-28, 1835 Major Benjamine A. Putnam with a force of soldiers occupied the Bulow Plantation and fortified it with cotton bales and a stockade.
+On 28 December 1835, Major Benjamine A. Putnam with a force of soldiers occupied the Bulow Plantation and fortified it with cotton bales and a stockade.
 Local planters took refuge with their slaves.
-The Major abandoned the site on January 23, 1836, and the Bulow Plantation was later burned by the Seminoles.
+The Major abandoned the site on 23 January 1836, and the Bulow Plantation was later burned by the Seminoles.
 Now a State Park, the site remains a window into the destruction of the conflict; the massive stone ruins of the huge Bulow sugar mill stand little changed from the 1830s.
 By February 1836 the Seminole and black allies had attacked 21 plantations along the river.

 Major Ethan Allen Hitchcock was among those who found the remains of the Dade party in February.
 In his journal he wrote of the discovery and expressed his discontent:

 The government is in the wrong, and this is the chief cause of the persevering opposition of the Indians, who have nobly defended their country against our attempt to enforce a fraudulent treaty.
 The natives used every means to avoid a war, but were forced into it by the tyranny of our government.